Looking for a new job?

 So if you feel stuck in a rut at your current workplace, fancy a change of career direction, if you're returning to work or are new to Luxembourg, here is some useful information on finding a new job.

 In addition to information in this article on agencies, salaries, contracts and CVs, you can also read our articles on getting your qualifications recognised, getting your residence permit or visa, and adult education choices for those looking to upskill or retrain.
+You can also find out more on contracts, hours and holidays.

 While many jobs are advertised in English, you may be required to have a working knowledge of another language such as French, German or Luxembourgish, and you should always apply for a job in the language used in the job description.